yoni-j/cv/README.md

 ## Skills
 **Python**
-- Lots of experience with web frameworks (django, flask, turbogears, bottle). also advanced with with the REST frameworks - django rest framework, flask restful
+- Extensive experience with web frameworks (Django, Flask, TurboGears, Bottle), advanced with REST frameworks (Django Rest Framework, Flask Restful)
-- Advanced with dependencies manage tools: venv, pipenv, poetry
-- Advanced with OOP
+- Advanced with virtual environment management tools (Venv, Pipenv, Poetry)
-- Well versed with ORM such as SQLalchemy and django ORM
+- Proficient in OOP and ORM such as SQLAlchemy and Django ORM
-- Experienced with TDD and working with tests libs: pytest, unittest, nose
+- Experienced with TDD and testing libraries (PyTest, unittest, nose)
 - Familiar with Multiprocessing, Multithreading and asyncio
-- A bit of ML libs: numpy, pandas, matplotlib

 **Javascript**
 - Familiar with the node.js environment: npm, nvm, yarn
-- Familiar with typescript
+- Experienced with Typescript
 - Some experience with express.js
 - Good understanding of the asynchronous operation and promises
-- using react and advanced with react hooks. also familiar with angular and vue
+- Using React and advanced with React hooks.
+Also familiar with Angular and Vue
 - Good understanding of the browser api and interacting the dom. experienced with vanilla js and some old libs like jQuery

 **Moblie**